Octavius-Dante/Tetra-Proxima/CAPM-DAY-1/Readme.md

 </br>

-The physical table file got created in the project directory
+The physical table file got created in the project directory when 'deploy' command was executed
 </br>
 </br>
 <img src="./files/capmd1-22.png" >